Atlantic.Net Blog

 Step 2 – Verify Your Current Time, Date and Time Zone

-The easiest way to find your server’s current date and time is date command.
+The date command is the easiest way to find your server’s current date and time.

 You can run the date command, as shown below, to show your server’s current time and date: